ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Decision Information
     - Notes
   * - A
+    - SBP measurement error pulled from a normal distribution with mean=0 and SD=2.9 mm Hg
+    - Br J Gen Pract 2011; DOI: 10.3399/bjgp11X593884
+  * - B
     - NEEDED
     -
-  * - B
-    - If simulant is eligible, either 50% or 100% depending on scenario
-    - For 50% scenario, assignment is random
   * - C
     - NEEDED
     -
+  * - D
+    - If simulant is eligible, either 50% or 100% depending on scenario
+    - For 50% scenario, assignment is random

 .. todo::